 If you’re a hardcore Game of Thrones fan, then you probably know that multiple scenes of the show were filmed in Croatia — Dubrovnik, Split, and Lokrum Island being a few of the more famous locations.

-While you’ll be able to find plenty of small tours all over Croatia (such as this Dubrovnik Game of Thrones tour), there are also some tours that will transport you to all the major Game of Thrones filming sites (many of which just happen to coincide with the best places to visit in Croatia).
+Most people do this as part of a Dubrovnik Game of Thrones tour, but for true fans of the show there are also tours that will take you around the country to all of the major Game of Thrones filming sites (many of which just happen to coincide with the best places to visit in Croatia).

 While lavender grows throughout much of the coast, it’s particularly abundant on the island of Hvar.
 Here, especially in July and August when the flowers are in full bloom, you can expect to see fields of endless purple blossoms.